annamccartan3/McCartan-Data-Science-Portfolio/README.md

 ## Streamlit
 - DogFinder
 #### DogFinder is an interactive Streamlit app for tracking dog breed characteristics.
-Run the app from this repository using the following command:
+Run the app from the portfolio repository using the following command:
  ```
  streamlit run basic_streamlit_app/main.py
  ```